H.R. 2289 – A Congressional Bill To Preempt Local Authority and Waive Environmental and Historic Review for Cell Tower Expansion

 3. Missed Deadlines and Automatic Approvals

-The bill imposes extremely short deadlines for processing cell tower and wireless facility applications and automatically approves (“deems granted”) applications if a city misses them.
+H.R.
+2289 would codify “shot clock” requirements (timelines for processing cell tower and wireless facility applications) into federal law, making them far more difficult to reverse or amend in the future and imposing automatic approvals (“deems granted”) if a city misses them.
 That means building, electrical, encroachment, environmental, and zoning reviews all must be completed within the same short window.
 Local governments cannot pause or slow applications, even during high-volume periods.

 4. Limits on Local Fees